The Authoring Tool Accessibility Guidelines (ATAG) 2.0 provides guidelines for designing web content authoring

 Authoring tool accessibility addresses the needs of two overlapping user groups with disabilities:

 It is important to note that while the requirements for meeting these two sets of user needs are separated for clarity within the guidelines, the accelerating trend toward user-produced content means that, in reality, they are deeply inter-connected.
-For example, when a user participates in an online forum, he (or she) frequently author content that is then incorporated with other content authored by other users.
+For example, when a user participates in an online forum, the user frequently authors content that is then incorporated with content authored by other users.
 Accessibility problems in either the authoring user interface or the content produced by the other forum users would reduce the overall accessibility of the forum.

 - The term "authoring tools" has a specific definition in ATAG 2.0.
 The definition, which includes several normative notes, appears in the Glossary.